 Master Kaye dismissed the appeal stating that it would be inconsistent with the overriding objective to manage cases justly and efficiently if the Court were to provide any discretion in this case; thus discretion was not deemed to be part of the rules and practice of the costs budgeting process.

 ‘Cost budgeting is about setting prospective costs, and CPR3.15A is to enable the court to approach the question of variations and amendments in a practical and purposive way not to oust the role of the costs judge.’

-Furthermore, Master Kaye addressed the fact that most of the costs had been incurred prior to the application being made.
-Revision and variation of the costs budget could not be allowed as the changes were retrospective incurred costs despite then being shown on the costs budget as anticipated costs on the amended budget.
+Furthermore, Master Kaye addressed the fact that most of the changes to the anticipated costs of the Budget had been incurred prior to the application being made.
+Revision and variation of the Costs Budget could not be allowed as the changes were retrospective incurred costs, despite then being shown on the Costs Budget as anticipated costs on the amended budget.

 Important Factors to Note

 Here are few points to take away on the findings of this case: